Frequently Asked Questions

 Comprised of Black community members from across the country, the coalitions will participate in the election of the FBC FCN Board of Directors.

-The Steering Committee has been working on:
+The Interim Board of Directors has been working on:

 • Drafting a proposed FBC FCN governance structure to be ratified by the new Board;

 • Creating an inclusive, clear and deliverable manual of operations for ratification by the Board;

 • Establishing partnerships with community organizations and individuals;

 • Consulting with Black community organizations and individuals to identify activities and collaborative work; and

 • Sharing the outcome of its non-partisan discussions with government officials.

 The FBC is Not For Profit corporation duly registered on November 28, 2017, according to the Canada Not-for-profit Corporations Act (NFP Act).